 Valid Georgia Driver's License (DL) or Georgia Identification (ID) Card of the buyer(s).

 - Any liens or security interests shown on the current title must be released in order for the name change to be processed.

 - The lien or security interest may be released on the front of the title in the Release of Lien area or a Lien Release form can be completed by the lien or security interest holder.
 The original form must be submitted.

-- If any lien or security interest has not been satisfied, the surviving owner or executor/executrix of the estate will need to contact the lien or security interest holder to determine what will be required to change ownership.
+- If any lien or security interest has not been satisfied, the surviving owner or executor of the estate needs to contact the lien or security interest holder to determine what is required to change ownership.

-- All buyers must present a valid Georgia DL or Georgia ID card.
+- All buyers must present a valid Georgia DL or Georgia ID.

-- If any buyer is not able to visit the tag office, a legible photocopy of the Georgia DL or Georgia ID card is required.
+- If any buyer is not able to visit the tag office, a legible photocopy is required.